9R2by/rng-testing/README.md

 ## 2<sup>32</sup>-1 numbers:

-A bash script that will create a non random numer sequence (2<sup>32</sup>-1)*4 in the folder *pow_2_32_dieharder_input_generator*.
+A bash script that will create a non random numer sequence (2<sup>32</sup>-1)*4 in the folder *dieharder_lea_testing*.
 It will generate numbers in an ascending order, starting from 0 up to 2<sup>32</sup>-1 and write those to a file with an appropiate header that can be analysed by *dieharder*.
-The script is executed by invoking *init.sh* once and then starting the script by executing *start.sh*.
+The procedure will start by executing *start.sh*.
 The number file is called *32.example.input* and the dieharder report will be written to the file *uint32_t_dieharder.report*.
-The generated number file will have around 43GB in size.
+The generated number file will have around xGB in size.
 The dieharder report is in the appendix A. The testing stopped after rgb_bitdist 10, because of a not provided n-tuple.
 Further testing was conducted manually, the entries have been added.

 The script can be run in the background like this: